Dive-in-Zeeland/gamma/README.md

 </p>

 <p align="center">
-   Create by Team 9 of the HZ University of Applied Sciences
+   Created by Team 9 of the HZ University of Applied Sciences ICT course
 </p>

 <h3>